- SAP consultants usually repeat what SAP says about HANA.

 “HANA allows either OLTP or OLAP from a single platform!”

 The only other problem with this catchphrase is that this statement is also false.
-HANA is optimized for analytics and is not as capable of switching between these two modes as DB2 and Oracle 12c.
-This shows in HANA’s performance, which is covered in the article What is HANA’s Actual Performance?
+HANA is optimized for analytics and cannot switch between these two modes as DB2 and Oracle 12c.
+This shows HANA’s performance, which is covered in the article What is HANA’s Actual Performance?

 But even beyond this, it is not clear that performing both from a single database is particularly necessary.
 This increasingly seems more of a marketing ploy on the part of SAP.

-Blue Baby was able to repeat these, and many other HANA catch-phrases with remarkable fidelity.
-In fact, while the SAP HANA consultants in our study would often move words around in the sentence, Blue Baby reproduced the SAP talking points with far higher repeatability and with less variance from utterance to utterance.
-This means virtually no movement of words or propositions along the catchphrase.
+Blue Baby was able to repeat these and many other HANA catchphrases with remarkable fidelity.
+While the SAP HANA consultants in our study would often move words around in the sentence, Blue Baby reproduced the SAP talking points with far higher repeatability and with less variance from utterance to utterance.
+This means virtually no movement of words or propositions along with the catchphrase.

 Criticisms of the Research

 Since we published this research in Nature Magazine, there have been some surprising and strong criticisms of our work.
 The largest criticism is that our test parrot does not know what it is saying.
 That is when Blue Baby says…